|

 1942 the village was still isolated by farmland.

-After WWII the farms in Upper
+After WWII the farms in Upper Gwynedd began to

-housing.
-The very last bit of farmland adjoining
+last bit of farmland adjoining West Point

-west Point disappeared in 1999 when Merck built an office
+disappeared in 1999 when Merck built an office

 building on Broad Street near Garfield Avenue on